-South Dakota is no stranger to power outages and power surges due to blizzards, ice storms and related weather conditions.
-If the power in your area of the state has experienced intermittent or complete loss of electrical power, or power surges, check all freezers occasionally to be sure they work properly.
-To prevent freezers from shutting-off it is best to plug the freezer into a dedicated outlet that is not connected to a circuit protected by a GFI (Ground Fault Interrupter) device as GFI’s are easily tripped by power surges, shutting off power to the freezer.
+South Dakota is no stranger to power outages and power surges from blizzards, ice storms and related weather conditions.
+If the power in your area has experienced intermittent or complete loss of electrical power, or power surges, check all freezers occasionally to be sure they work properly.
+To prevent freezers from shutting-off, it is best to plug the freezer into a dedicated outlet that is not connected to a circuit protected by a Ground Fault Interrupter (GFI) device as GFI’s are easily tripped by power surges, shutting off power to the freezer.

-It is important to take a few precautions to ensure against food loss in case of a power or mechanical failure or other possible problems.
+It is important to take precautions to prevent food loss in case of a power or mechanical failure or other problems.
 If an extended power failure is anticipated, reduce freezer temperature to -10°F or -20°F. The colder the food, the longer it takes to thaw.

 Wait to open your freezer.

 If power is lost, wait until power is restored before opening the freezer door.
 Each time the door is opened, the interior temperature increases therefore decreasing the time foods will remain safe without power.
 In most cases, food in a full freezer will stay frozen approximately two days.
 Food in a freezer that is half full may stay frozen up to one day.
 A freezer full of meat will remain colder longer than a freezer full of baked food.

 Inspect your freezer and food closely.